Measurement of Gas Exchange

 Methemoglobinemia

 Methemoglobin is hemoglobin in which the iron is oxidized from its ferrous (Fe2+) to its ferric (Fe3+) state.
-Methemoglobin does not carry oxygen and shifts the normal oxyhemoglobin dissociation curve to the left, thereby limiting the release of oxygen to the tissues.
+Methemoglobin does not carry oxygen and shifts the normal oxyhemoglobin dissociation curve (see figure Oxyhemoglobin Dissociation Curve) to the left, thereby limiting the release of oxygen to the tissues.

-Methemoglobin level can be directly measured by co-oximetry (which emits 4 wavelengths of light and is capable of detecting methemoglobin, carboxyhemoglobin, hemoglobin, and oxyhemoglobin) or may be estimated by the difference between the oxygen saturation calculated from the measured PaO2 and the directly measured oxygen saturation.
+The methemoglobin level can be directly measured by co-oximetry (which emits 4 wavelengths of light and is capable of detecting methemoglobin, carboxyhemoglobin, hemoglobin, and oxyhemoglobin).
 Oxygen saturation measured by pulse oximetry will be inaccurate in the presence of methemoglobinemia.

 Drugs Mentioned In This Article